• Skip to main content

 Pacific Northwest Sculptors member Carole Murphy at Art in the Pearl 2018

-Filed Under: Education, Events, Events-Archive, Members, Newsletter, Reviews, Sculptor Tagged With: Art in the Pearl, Carole Murphy, Chas Martin, Dave Gonzo, demonstration, Educational Author: Jessica Stroia
+Filed Under: Education, Events, Events Archive, Members, Newsletter, Reviews, Sculptor Tagged With: Art in the Pearl, Carole Murphy, Chas Martin, Dave Gonzo, demonstration, Educational Author: Jessica Stroia

 Sculptors Near Me – How Collaboration makes us all better sculptors

 Perhaps the most valuable feature of a group as diverse as ours is that we’re such a diverse group.
 Every meeting I’ve attended has resulted in some insight, recommendation, introduction, new product idea, new connection that I had not expected from someone I had not known before.
-Networks like ours are rich with opportunities like that.
-I would love to see more members attend more meetings to expand the mix of potential intersections even further.
+Networks like ours are rich with opportunities like […]

 Filed Under: Activities, Blog, Education, Events, Members, Newsletter, Sculptor Tagged With: call for artists, Chas Martin, Collaboration, member meeting, Sculptors, volunteers Author: Chas Martin

-• Go to page 1
+• Page 1

-• Go to page 2
+• Page 2

 • Go to Next Page »